mm589/keats-assets/Fonts/README.md

 For HTML, <code><p style="font-family: BureauGrotesqueThreeSeven";></code>

 <h4>Acceptable font alternatives for web browser compatibility</h4>
 The acceptable alternative font for Bureau Grotesque 37 is Impact, for Kings Caslon Display (or Kings Caslon Text) it is Georgia regular.
-Reference the King's Corporate Fonts <a href="https://internal.kcl.ac.uk/erd/depts/brand/Documents/Branding-essentials.pdf" target="_self"><u>Branding Essentials</u></a> document for more information.
+Reference the King's Corporate Fonts Branding Essentials document for more information.